1924 Mongolian parliamentary election

-Parliamentary elections were held in the Mongolian People's Republic in 1924 to elect the first Great Khural.
+Parliamentary elections were held in Outer Mongolia, officially the Mongolian People's Republic, following the death of the Bogd Khan in 1924, to elect the first Great Khural.

 Background

-Following the Mongolian Revolution of 1921, the Mongolian People's Party took control of the new Mongolian People's Republic.
+Following the Mongolian Revolution of 1921, the Mongolian People's Party took control of Outer Mongolia.
 A 20-member commission drafted a new constitution, which was modelled on the 1918 constitution of the Russian Soviet Federative Socialist Republic; the commission was chaired by Prime Minister Balingiin Tserendorj and supervised by Turar Ryskulov from Comintern.
 A 90-member Great Khural was to be elected to approve the new constitution.

 Results

 Despite representatives of the Mongolian People's Party and the Youth League instructing people to vote for commoners, several princes were elected, including Dugarjav of Ikh Dulaan uul and Tseren-ochir of Tüsheet Khan.
 The princes were subsequently disqualified and re-runs held, although six princes subsequently became members.
 Nine of the elected members were lamas and seven were illiterate.
 All 90 elected candidates were men.